algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 #### DOSBox

-DOSBox is a DOS-emulator that uses the SDL-library which makes DOSBox very easy to port to different platforms.
+DOSBox is a DOS emulator that uses the SDL library which makes DOSBox very easy to port to different platforms.
 DOSBox has already been ported to many different platforms, such as Windows, BeOS, Linux, MacOS X...

 #### DOS